Distributed Safe Learning and Planning for Multi-robot Systems: Problem Formulation

-\emph{Problem statement.} This paper aims to solve the above multi-robot motion planning problem despite unknown function $g^{[i]}$.
-Since the unknown function $g^{[i]}$ is learned online, each robot $i$ should quickly adapt its motion planner in response to the newly learned models.
-Notice that function $f^{[i]}$ and the estimates of function $g^{[i]}$ are nonlinear in general.
-The motion planner will be adapted by a numerical algorithm.
+\emph{Problem statement.} This paper aims to solve the above multi-robot motion planning problem despite unknown external disturbance $g^{[i]}$.
+Since $g^{[i]}$ is unknown, each robot needs to learn its own $g^{[i]}$ online to ensure reaching the goal safe and fast.
+The challenge of the problem stems from the need of fast distributed planning with respect to a sequence of general nonlinear dynamic models resulting from online learning subject to dynamic constraints.
+Specifically, since the unknown $g^{[i]}$ is learned online, each robot $i$ should quickly adapt its motion planner in response to a sequence of newly learned models and the motion of the other robots.